mpaperno/MSFSTouchPortalPlugin/README.md

 ## Overview

-This plugin provided tools to build two-way interactive interfaces between [Touch Portal](https://www.touch-portal.com/) macro launcher software and Flight Simulators which use SimConnect, such as Microsoft Flight Simulator 2020 (MSFS) and FS-X. The plugin makes available new Touch Portal Actions, Connectors, States, and Events for creating buttons and pages suitable for virtually any simulated aircraft, component, or system.
+This plugin provides tools for [Touch Portal](https://www.touch-portal.com/) macro launcher software to build two-way interactive interfaces for Flight Simulators which use SimConnect, such as Microsoft Flight Simulator 2020/2024/FS-X and Prepar3D.
+The plugin makes available new Touch Portal Actions, Connectors, States, and Events for creating buttons and pages suitable for virtually any simulated aircraft, component, or system.